Pilates

 Working with me, you’ll get:

-Private sessions: In-depth time to focus on what your body needs, giving you the opportunity to learn and master each exercise, so you can progress (good for any level and for those who have current injuries)
+• Private sessions: customized, in-depth time to focus on what your body needs, giving you the opportunity to learn and master each exercise, so you can progress (good for any level and for those who have current injuries)

-Fun, small group classes: the goal in these classes is to keep moving and get in a good, sweaty workout (good for injury free bodies who know the system and are at the same level)
+• Fun, small group classes: the goal in these classes is to keep moving and get in a challenging and sweaty workout (good for injury free bodies who know the system and are at the same level)